 the kind of situation we have with Fido's stifle(knee) ligament injury.
 We have available a highly successful approach for Fido which does not

 involve risky unproven treatments.
 That highly successful approach is to simply give Fido's body the gentle conditions and the time it needs.
 In the great majority of cases Fido's body will re-stabilize the joint, just as your body will re-stabilize a sprained joint.
 (All ligament injuries are basically sprains).
 It is incorrect to believe there is a need to buy special treatments for Fido's recovery.
 The body will, in the vast majority of cases, successfully re-stabilize the joint without surgery and without any of the alternative treatments.
 You may see claims from well-meaning dog owners who are sure that one of the alternative treatments healed their dog.
 These people are failing to give credit for Fido's recovery to the real hero of the recovery-- Fido's body.
 If a person was told to feed their dog peanut butter to recover, and did feed peanut butter, and the dog recovered, that person might be convinced that peanut butter heals ligament injuries and shout that from the housetops.
 But they would be wrong.
 Their dog recovered because all our bodies have an inherent ability to heal and recover from injury.
-There are ways we can assist in Fido's recovery-- proper activity control, top-quality food, joint-support supplements-- but it is Fido's body which re-stabilizes the joint using the inherent abilities we all have to recover from injury.
+There are ways we can assist in Fido's recovery-- proper activity control, top-quality food, swimming as therapy, joint-support supplements-- but it is Fido's body which re-stabilizes the joint using the inherent abilities we all have to recover from injury.
 If you break an arm or leg bone we can put on a cast but we cannot cause the bone to heal.
 It is your body that knows how to heal broken bones.
 If you have a cut or a crush injury or a burn or sprain a joint, it is your body that knows how to heal, and will do so if the right conditions are provided.
 The body is the expert at healing.
 Fido's body has the ability to re-stabilize that injured joint in almost all cases without surgery and without any 'alternative' treatments.
 Fido's body doesn't need acupuncture or prolotherapy or stemcell treatments or any other alternative treatments.
 It is the people selling those things who need Fido to have those treatments so they can make their boat payments.
 Restrict Fido's activity as described and be patient.
 If Fido can't begin to improve within 8 weeks, reconsider your treatment choices, but don't let yourself be talked into surgery or 'alternative' treatments before then.
 If and when you do consider alternative treatments, keep in mind that some are safer than others.